BBC Spotlight

-BBC Spotlight is the BBC's regional TV news programme for the South West of England, covering Cornwall, Devon, Isles of Scilly, southern and western Somerset, western Dorset and the Channel Islands.
+BBC Spotlight is the BBC's regional TV news programme for the South West of England, covering Cornwall (including the Isles of Scilly), Devon, southern and western Somerset, western Dorset and the Channel Islands.

 Overview

 BBC Spotlight is broadcast from the BBC Broadcasting House in Seymour Road, Plymouth, with smaller studios based in Exeter, Truro, Taunton, Dorchester, St Peter Port, and St. Helier, from where an opt-out service for the Channel Islands is broadcast on weekdays.

 The main half-hour edition of the programme airs at 6.30pm on weekdays with shorter bulletins airing during BBC Breakfast and at 1.30pm on weekdays, after the BBC News at Ten from Sunday to Friday and on weekend evenings.

 The programme can also be viewed anywhere in the UK (and Europe) on Sky channel 967/968 on the BBC UK regional TV on satellite service and on demand via the BBC iPlayer.

-Its main competitors are ITV West Country's main evening programme ITV News West Country in Cornwall, Devon, Isles of Scilly, southern and western Somerset and western Dorset; and ITV Channel Television's main evening programme ITV News Channel TV in the Channel Islands.
+Its main competitors are ITV West Country's main evening programme ITV News West Country in Cornwall, Devon, southern and western Somerset and western Dorset; and ITV Channel Television's main evening programme ITV News Channel TV in the Channel Islands.

 Central and East Dorset including Bournemouth, Poole and most of Dorchester is served by South Today received from the Rowridge TV transmitter.
 North of Dorset including Shaftesbury and all of Somerset is served by Points West that is receive from the Mendip TV transmitter.